When Lincoln Paid

 When Lincoln Paid is a 1913 American short silent historical drama film written by William Clifford and directed by Francis Ford, who also appears in the film as Abraham Lincoln.
-Ford portrayed Lincoln in at least seven silent films; all are now lost except for this one.
+Ford portrayed Lincoln in nine silent films; all are now lost except for this one and The Heart of Lincoln.

 Plot

 The mother of a dead Union soldier attempts to convince President Lincoln to pardon a similarly condemned Confederate soldier whose unjust conviction was the result of her vindictive scheme.